 - Situational Damage Attack: Cracker Jack's Final Punch is a Charged Attack using three punch/kick buttons; depending on how long you charged it, it can deal low to massive damage (more than half a life bar, even).
 As Jack's moveset is lifted almost wholesale from Balrog, the Final Punch is his answer to Balrog's Turn Punch.

-- Skeleton Motif: Skullomania wears a full body suit that has skeletons painted over his whole body.
-Subverted in that not only he's a hero, he's a clear-cut and rather silly one as well.
+- Skeleton Motif: Skullomania wears a full body suit that has a skeleton painted over his whole body.
+Subverted in that not only he's a hero, he's a clear-cut and rather silly one as well, with EX2 onward turning him into a full-on Toku hero pastiche.

 - Sprite Mirroring: Averted; all the characters are 3D models.